 What is unique about the East End, London?

-The East End is one of the most vibrant, exciting and culturally diverse areas of London.
-There is something for everyone: street markets, parks, cafes, restaurants, pubs, museums and galleries.
-Brick Lane, which is in walking distance from the campus, is famous for its eclectic market, Indian restaurants, 24 hour bagel shops and is also now home to a growing number of artists and designers.
+The East End is one of the most vibrant, exciting, and culturally diverse areas of London.
+There is something for everyone: street markets, parks, cafes, restaurants, pubs, museums, and galleries.
+Brick Lane, which is within walking distance from the campus, is famous for its eclectic market, Indian restaurants, 24-hour bagel shops and is also now home to a growing number of artists and designers.
 It may not be the most famous area of the city, but it is certainly worth getting to know!